thsavage/Applied-Data-Science/README.md

 # Applied-Data-Science
-This repository contains the teaching materials for my CUSP course on applied data science.
+This developing repository contains the teaching materials for my CUSP course on applied data science.
 They are written in Python 3.X contained in Jupyter notebooks.
-There are no guarantees that the syntax still works, especially for the Bayesian lecture.
+I've done my best to ensure the syntax still works, especially for the Bayesian lecture.
+Feel free to use and adapt.